 What is LIV Golf, who is playing and how can I watch?

-The inaugural event will take place at Centurion Club, St Albans this week
+The final day of the inaugural event will take place at Centurion Club, St Albans on Saturday

 After months of speculation, the inaugural Saudi-backed LIV Golf event takes place this weekend to open the breakaway series that threatens to change the game as we know it.